Runtime security for cloud/ops AI agents

 - Immutable hash-chained audit trail, exportable to S3

-- Trust scoring and taint propagation for prompt injection defense
+- Taint propagation for prompt injection and context poisoning defense

 - Evidence bundles mapped to NIST SP 800-53 controls